Masumi Hono's skills have progressed with Toyooka's bag industry

 In the olden days when sea voyages were mainstream, "wardrobe steamer trunks" stored clothes beautifully and could be used as a chest of drawers while onboard.

 Masumi Hono is able to create such trunks because of their woodworking department that has both furniture and bag making techniques.

-In 2019, Michio Uemura, the second generation, became the fifth person in Japan to be certified as a "JAPAN LEATHER GOODS MEISTER" (bag category) by the Japan leather goods industry association.
+In 2019, Michio UEMURA, the second president of the company, was the fifth person in Japan to be certified as "JAPAN LEATHER GOODS MEISTER" (bag category) by the Japan Leather Industry Association.

-SDGs Goal 14: "Protect the richness of our oceans
+SDGs Goal 14.
+Efforts to "Protect the Richness of the Sea".